Chelsea486MHz/pangiopi/README.md

 But also the following tools ready to be used
 - `pangio-shredder`: Shred the device in case it gets discovered

-As for the hardware, the following components are used:
+As for the hardware, the following components are required:
 - Raspberry Pi Zero 2WH
 - Pi Zero UPS lite
 - Waveshare SIM7600G-H HAT (with hardware modifications)
+- YubiKey 5 Nano

 ## Note on protecting women